 How to Colour Grade a Photo in Pixelmator Pro

-In addition to all of the functionality you’d expect from a level photo editing software, Pixelmator Pro also offers numerous advanced controls, allowing you to easily apply your custom photo grades.
+In addition to all of the functionality you’d expect from a professional level photo editing software, Pixelmator Pro also offers numerous advanced controls, allowing you to easily apply your custom photo grades.

 Pixelmator Pro is a Mac-based application.
 A free trial that gives you the entire functionality of Pixelmator Pro, with no restrictions, for 15 days, so you can really try it out before buying.